ButinVladimir/cyberiada/ROADMAP.md

 ## Crew

 Game revolves around managing crew.
 Crew members is managed by giving them orders.
-Various orders have different priorities.

 Moving to another city will result in losing current crew but certain favors allow to retain crew members.